mjschultz/django-tastefulpy/docs/interacting.rst

 -------------------------------

 Sometimes you may want back more than one record, but not an entire list view nor do you want to do multiple requests.
-Tastypie includes a "set" view, which lets you cherry-pick the objects you want.
+Tastefulpy includes a "set" view, which lets you cherry-pick the objects you want.
 For example, if we just want the first & third ``Entry`` resources, we'd run::